November 10, 2025

 • Network priority

-• Multi-line discounts – if you activate more than one line, those monthly prices do get reduced the more lines you add on.)
+• Multi-line discounts – if you activate more than one line, your monthly price may get reduced (and the price cut may rise the more lines you add).

 Pros: